 | Accuracy | ±0.01 mm | ±0.1 mm typical |

-| Surface Finish | Smooth, polished | Layered, requires post-processing |
+| Surface Finish | Smooth and polished | Layered, often requires post-processing |

-| Material Variety | Metals, plastics, composites | Limited polymers and metal powders |
+| Material Variety | Wide range of metals, plastics, and composites | Limited to specific polymers and metal powders |

-| Production Speed | Slower for prototypes | Faster for one-off models |
+| Production Speed | Slower for prototypes but efficient for large batches | Faster for one-off models and design iterations |

-| Scalability | Ideal for mass production | Best for small batches |
+| Scalability | Ideal for mass production and consistent quality | Best for small batches or customized parts |

-| Waste | High but recyclable | Minimal |
+| Waste | Higher, but recyclable | Minimal material waste |

-| Cost Efficiency | Better at scale | Cheaper for prototypes |
+| Cost Efficiency | More cost-effective at scale | More affordable for prototypes and low volumes |

 Which Is Better for Accuracy and Surface Finish?